-Module 7: Early & Medieval Monasticism
+Module 7: Monasticism

 Hi everyone, and welcome to the seventh module of the History of Christianity 1 Course.
 In this section, we'll be looking at a form of Christianity that has lasted for centuries, even remaining today.
 We'll look at the reasons behind this particular expression of faith, its history, and its impacts.